Chinese Filipinos: Language

-The vast majority (74.5%) of Chinese Filipinos, especially those in Metro Manila and surrounding regions, speak Filipino (Tagalog) and/or Philippine English as their native language.
+The vast majority (74.5%) of Chinese Filipinos, especially those in Metro Manila and the surrounding regions, speak Filipino (Tagalog) and/or Philippine English as their native language.
 Most Chinese Filipinos (77%) still retain the ability to understand and speak Hokkien as a second or third language.

-The use of Hokkien as a first language is seemingly confined to the older generation and to Chinese Filipino families living in traditional Chinese Filipino centers, such as Binondo Chinatown district of Manila, Caloocan, Davao Chinatown, Cebu, Cagayan de Oro and many other parts of the Philippines.
+The use of Hokkien as a first language is seemingly confined to the older generation and to Chinese Filipino families living in traditional Chinese Filipino centers, such as the Binondo Chinatown district of Manila, Caloocan, Davao Chinatown, Cebu, Cagayan de Oro and many other parts of the Philippines.
 In part due to the increased adoption of Philippine nationality during the Marcos Sr. era, most Chinese Filipinos born from the 1970s to the mid-1990s tend to use English, Filipino (Tagalog) and other Philippine regional languages, which they frequently code-switch between as Taglish or mix together with Hokkien as Hokaglish.
 Among the younger generation (born from the mid-1990s onward), the preferred language is often English besides also, of course, knowing Filipino (Tagalog) and, in most regions of the Philippines, other regional languages.
 Recent arrivals from Mainland China or Taiwan, despite coming mostly from traditionally Hokkien-speaking areas, typically use Mandarin among themselves.

 Unlike other overseas Chinese communities in Southeast Asia, which feature an assortment of dialect groups, Chinese Filipinos descend overwhelmingly from Hokkien-speaking regions in Southern Fujian.
 Hence, Hokkien remains the main heritage language among Chinese Filipinos.
 Mandarin, however, is perceived as the most prestigious Chinese language, so it is taught in Chinese Filipino schools and used in all official and formal functions within the Chinese Filipino community despite the fact that very few Chinese Filipinos are conversant in Mandarin or have it as a heritage language.

 For the Chinese mestizos, Spanish used to be the most important prestige language and the preferred first language during the Spanish colonial era.
 Starting from the American period, the use of Spanish gradually decreased and is now completely replaced by either English or Filipino.